 Famous Groveport horseman John S. Rarey gained international attention in the mid-19th century for his humane methods of horse training.
 Rarey's biggest success was taming the supposedly unbreakable English stallion Cruiser.
 Cruiser remains the mascot of the Groveport Madison School District because of his example that combining power, intelligence and discipline brings success.

 The Museum has been created through the Groveport Heritage and Preservation Society and is managed by Museum Director Rick Palsgrove.
-Hours are Monday through Saturday from 9:00 a.m. to 8 p.m. and Sunday from noon to 6 pm.
+Hours are Monday through Friday from 9:00 a.m. to 8 p.m., Saturday 11:00 am to 7:00 pm and Sunday from noon to 6 pm.
+If there is no activity taking place at Town Hall the building will close at 7:00 pm.
 For additional information, please call 836-3333.